Laura0607/PBfB2018/README.md

 ## Step_2
-Purpose: Conmbine the downloaded genes into one file named **"genename.fa"**.
+### Purpose: Combine the downloaded genes into one file named **"allgenes_genename.fa"**.

 Use the command line in the terminal in order to combine the downloaded files into one FASTA file.
-Save this new file in the Results directory within the Step2 directory.
+Save this new file in the Results directory within the Step2 directory:
 ```
 cd ~/PBfB2018/Step1/Data
 cat *fa > ~/PBfB2018/Step2/Results/allgenes_genename.fa
 ```

+## Step_2
+### Purpose: count the amount of DNA sequences, modify header names and count sequence lengths.